franklioxygen/DrumMachine/README.md

 This is a drum beat sequencer built with React.

-It has 8 instument tracks and 16 colums.
+It has 8 instrument tracks and 16 columns.

 User can play/pause, stop the sequencer.
 User also can use keyboard control: